-What types of services and accomodations you can expect on a train
+What types of services and accommodations you can expect on a train

 A brief overview of what you can expect on Amtrak and some of its services.